Education and LGBTQ people: United States

 Historic legal denigration of non-heterosexuality and non-vaginal sexual intercourse (even among heterosexual partners) continues to have a long-running residual effect on the public discourse.
 The first gay–straight alliances to be established in public schools in the early 1990s faced stiff opposition from faculty, administration and parents of students, with protests and fierce debates over the matter, but GSAs have since been established for middle school students in a number of jurisdictions.

 In California, GSAs now number over 762, representing over 50% of California's public high schools.
 In 2011, the State Legislature passed the FAIR Education Act, which, if signed into law, would make California the first state in the United States to mandate the teaching of LGBT-affirmative social sciences (i.e., LGBT history) in the public school system and forbid discriminatory language in the school curriculum.

-Recently, conversation and teaching of LGBTQ topics has been restricted.
+Discussion and teaching of LGBTQ topics has been restricted as part of the 2020s anti-LGBTQ movement in the United States.
 In 2022, the state of Florida passed a bill titled CS/CS/HB 1557 — Parental Rights in Education.
 This bill restricts all LGBTQ topics for grades K-3 and requires teachers, educators, and school staff to inform guardians when their student informs them about a change of gender identity or sexual orientation.
 Other states, like Missouri, are soon to follow this precedent.

-One of the pre-eminent organizations advocating for LGBT education and academic rights in the United States is GLSEN.
+One of the pre-eminent organizations advocating for LGBTQ education and academic rights in the United States is GLSEN.

-As of 13 August 2019, four US states are required by law to acquire LGBT related-topics into social science classes, which include the following states: California, Colorado, Illinois, and New Jersey.
+As of 13 August 2019, four US states are required by law to acquire LGBT related-topics into social science classes: California, Colorado, Illinois, and New Jersey.